platformsh/platformsh-docs/docs/src/administration/users.md

 Every Platform.sh user has a role that controls their access and permission levels.

-In the following table you can see the available project-wide roles.
+The following table shows the available project-wide roles.

 | User role    | Description |
 | ------------ |-------------|